5 reasons to study biosciences at Surrey

-Subject Leaders for our biosciences programmes reveal what makes our degrees in biosciences different, and the secret behind our graduates’ success.
+Subject leaders for our biosciences courses reveal what makes our degrees in biosciences different, and the secret behind our graduates’ success.

 Our biosciences courses allow you to select modules from across a comprehensive understanding of different biosciences disciplines.
 Our modular structure will see you develop a broad range of skills in your first year studying topics that are fundamental to biosciences, ensuring you have a solid foundation upon which to build the rest of your degree.

 The modular structure then allows you to pursue the subjects essential to your course, while also giving you the flexibility to study other topics that interest you.
 You will have opportunities to specialise and tailor your course, particularly in your final year, to the areas that interest you.

 Laboratory-based practical work forms an integral part of our biosciences degree programmes.
 Our courses are designed to allow you to develop practical laboratory experience that is essential if you wish to move into a research career and is valued by a wide range of employers.